carolgilabert/carols-blog/src/pages/blog/2018-in-review/index.md

 Christmas celebrations included: Tech Nottingham Christmas edition, our work Christmas party, and our Capoeira group’s yearly fancy dress class; all pictured below.

-For actual Christmas, Thom and I drove to Devon to spend it with my family 💛 and spent the rest of our days off chilling out at home and playing lots of Lego Harry Potter on the Switch 🤓
+For Christmas itself, Thom and I drove to Devon to spend some time with my family 💛 We spent the rest of our days off chilling out at home and playing lots of Lego Harry Potter on the Switch 🤓

 📖 [Matilda - Roald Dahl](https://www.hive.co.uk/Product/Roald-Dahl/Matilda/18186591), [The Twits - Roald Dahl](https://www.hive.co.uk/Product/Roald-Dahl/The-Twits/18186594)